jerryscript-project/iotjs/docs/api/IoT.js-API-Timers.md

 ### timeout.unref()

 When called, the active `Timeout` object will not force the IoT.js event loop to remain active.
-If there are no other scheduled activites, the process may exit, the process may exit before the `Timeout` object's callback is invoked.
+If there are no other scheduled activities, the process may exit, the process may exit before the `Timeout` object's callback is invoked.